xenia-project/xenia/docs/cpu_todo.md

 location each time.
 Instead it would be nice to have the xbyak `calcJmpAddress` that performs the relocations use the address of our choosing.

-### Stack Walking

-Currently the Windows/VC++ dbghelp stack walking is relied on, however this is not portable, is slow, and cannot resolve JIT'ed symbols properly.
-Having our own stack walking code that could fall back to dbghelp (via some pluggable system) for host symbols would let us quickly get stacks through host and guest code and make things like sampling profilers, kernel callstack tracing, and other features possible.

 ### Sampling Profiler

 Once we have stack walking it'd be nice to take something like